Fobos-Grunt: On Phobos

 The planned landing site at Phobos was a region from 5°S to 5°N, 230° to 235°E. Soil sample collection would begin immediately after the lander touched down on Phobos, with collection lasting 2–7 days.
 An emergency mode existed for the case of communications breakdown, which enabled the lander to automatically launch the return rocket to deliver the samples to Earth.

 A robotic arm would have collected samples up to 1.3 cm in diameter.
 At the end of the arm was a pipe-shaped tool which split to form a claw.
 The tool contained a piston which would have pushed the sample into a cylindrical container.
 A light-sensitive photo-diode would have confirmed whether material collection was successful and also allowed visual inspection of the digging area.
 The sample extraction device would have performed 15 to 20 scoops yielding a total of 85 to 156 g of soil.
 The samples would be loaded into a capsule which would then be moved inside a special pipeline into the descent module by inflating an elastic bag within the pipe with gas.
 Because the characteristics of Phobos soil are uncertain, the lander included another soil-extraction device, a Polish-built drill, which would have been used in case the soil turned out to be too rocky for the main scooping device.

-After the departure of the return stage, the lander's experiments would have continued in situ on Phobos' surface for a year.
+After the departure of the return stage, the lander's experiments would have continued in situ on Phobos's surface for a year.
 To conserve power, mission control would have turned these on and off in a precise sequence.
 The robotic arm would have placed more samples in a chamber that would heat it and analyze its emission spectra.
 This analysis might have been able to determine the presence of volatile compounds, such as water.

 Sample return to Earth

 The return stage was mounted on top of the lander.
-It would have needed to accelerate to 35 km/h to escape Phobos' gravity.
+It would have needed to accelerate to 35 km/h to escape Phobos's gravity.
 In order to avoid harming the experiments remaining at the lander, the return stage would have ignited its engine once the vehicle had been vaulted to a safe height by springs.
 It would then have begun maneuvers for the eventual trip to Earth, where it would have arrived in August 2014.
 An 11-kg descent vehicle containing the capsule with soil samples (up to 0.2 kg) would have been released on direct approach to Earth at 12 km/s.
 Following the aerodynamic braking to 30 m/s the conical descent vehicle would perform a hard landing without a parachute within the Sary Shagan test range in Kazakhstan.
 The vehicle did not have any radio equipment.
 Ground-based radar and optical observations would have been used to track the vehicle's return.